 Where do I park and what time do I need to get there?

 The entrance to the marina is opposite the Low Wood Hotel.
 As you drive in you will pass the garages on your left and will see our lovely dragon boats outside.
 Continue on past the water sports office and bear round to the left into the large car park.
-There is a parking-eye system that you pay for before you leave.
-We aim to get there at 10 o’clock to get the boats ready and do a warm up.
+There is a parking-eye system that you pay for before you leave, or it is possible for members to purchase a good value annual permit from the Marina office.
+We aim to get there at 10 o’clock to get the boats ready and do a warm up

 Do I need to paddle every week?

 No - We all have busy lives!
 We will welcome you for as often as you can make it and there is no expectation for Paddlers to come every week.